 Anyone can develop preeclampsia during or after pregnancy.
 However, some women have a higher risk than others.

-While doctors have established a clear list of risk factors for preeclampsia during pregnancy, research has not clearly determined which specific factors put a woman at risk for high blood pressure after birth.
+While doctors have established a clear list of risk factors for preeclampsia during pregnancy, research has

 Some risk factors for preeclampsia during pregnancy include: